nonoroazoro/opfs-extra/docs/readdir.md

 # readdir(path)

-Lists directory contents as names.
+Reads the directory contents as names.

 ## Signature